Terms and Conditions LRA

 Liberty Radio Awards do not accept responsibility for any entries lost or damaged in transit.

-Entries may be made by ICASA (or similarly regulated) Licensed Radio Stations, and Independent Production Organisations, the latter of whose submission must consist of material broadcast on ICASA (or similarly regulated) Licensed Radio Stations.
+Entries may only be made by ICASA Licensed Radio Stations, and Independent Production Organisations, the latter of whose submission must consist of material broadcast on ICASA Licensed Radio Stations.
 Submissions will only be judged from entrants functioning legally and conforming to the accepted standards of taste, decency and responsibility, to which licensed SA broadcasters are committed.

 You are required to keep a copy of the master tape from which your programme or extracts are taken as the judges may ask for it.
 Failure to supply this information on request may result in disqualification, as will any evidence of editing (beyond that which is permitted).
 Spot checks will take place and stations may be called upon, at random, to provide original log tapes.